-Travelling requires planning and most often at least a hotel booking.
-Therefore, I want to share with you what I use for my travels, and hopefully, these tools can make your travels more comfortable.
+Travelling and blogging require planning and, most often, at least a hotel booking.
+Therefore, I want to share with you what I use for my travels and my blog.

-Booking is my go-to travel resource to check prices, accommodations’ reviews, map for accommodations.
+Booking is my go-to travel resource to check prices, accommodations reviews, maps for accommodations.
 Basically, I use it a lot.
-When I have to travel for longer, I install the app on my phone and it’s easier to find accommodation.
+When I have to travel longer, I install the app on my phone, and finding accommodation is easier.

 Flights and Transport

 Kiwi.com is one of my favourite flight search engines.
-I can check all kind of flight connections and prices.
+I can check all kinds of flight connections and prices.
 After checking a flight here (and always in incognito mode in your browser), go to that airline’s website and check the price there too.
-For some tickets, it might be cheaper to buy it directly from Kiwi.
+For some tickets, it might be cheaper to buy them from Kiwi.

-I’ve talked about travelling a lot and sometimes there is something stopping you from buying another aeroplane ticket.
+I’ve talked about travelling a lot, and sometimes something stops you from buying another plane ticket.
 It’s your bank account credentials.
-I am also a cryptocurrency girl and money definitely counts as a travel resource.
+I am also a cryptocurrency girl (I work as a freelancer writing about cryptocurrency projects), and money definitely counts as a travel resource.

 Get €8 of free Bitcoin if you use this link to sign up and buy or sell at least €87 worth of digital currency.